notmandatory/stevemyers.github.io/README.md

-# BitDevs LA
+# Not Mandatory Blog

-Simple Zola site for hosting all of the links from meetups past and future.
+Simple Zola site for hosting my projects blog and contact info.

 ## Development